skedgo/tripgo-api/docs/faq.md

 ## Advanced Routing Features

-> how does `wheelchair` flag in true affect the resulting trips
+> How does `wheelchair` flag in true affect the resulting trips?

 There are three possible scenarios for public services, public stops, and paths: we know they are wheelchair accessible, we know they are not wheelchair accessible, or we don't have information about them.